FAQ's

 How are office visits handled?

-It’s easy – schedule a visit via secure messaging or call in and come into the office to see me when your visit is actually scheduled.
-You and I also have the option to a televisit as an alternative for a quick checkup or if you’re sick at home and would prefer not to come in.
-As a member of my practice there are no additional charges to see me – ever!
+It’s easy – you can schedule a visit via secure messaging, SMS or email, or simply call the office to request an appointment.
+You also have the option of a phone or video visit for quick checkups, or if you’re sick at home and would prefer not to come in.

 What if I need to go to the hospital?